wit-ict-summer-school-2017/programme-guide/topic01/topic.md

-Schedule
+Schedule + Guidebook

-A schedule for the Summer School
+Objectives, Arrangements and schedule for the Summer School Programme